mth229/mth229.github.io/graphing.md

 $(b,f(b))$.
 The second does something with the point-slope form of a line using the point $(a, f(a))$.
 The tricky part is that last line defines an anonymous function to be returned (the `x ->` part).
-So `secline` is an *operator* -- a function which accepts a function for an argument and returns a function.
+So `secant` is an *operator* -- a function which accepts a function for an argument and returns a function.

 Using this function makes it simple to add a secant line to a graph.